porres/pd-cyclone/README.md

 Cyclone 0.3 alpha-1 has been tested with Pd Vanilla 0.47-1, not guaranteed to work in any other version or in other flavors such as Pd Extended and Purr Data.

-Notes on How To Install cyclone can be found here: https://github.com/porres/pd-cyclone/wiki/How-To-Install
+Cyclone comes with single binaries for most of the externals, but also comes with a sub library named "cyclone" containing 12 non-alphanumeric objects.
+Details on How To Install cyclone can be found here: https://github.com/porres/pd-cyclone/wiki/How-To-Install

 Building Cyclone: From cyclone 0.1-alpha57, the cyclone package has relied on the new build system called "pd-lib-builder" by Katja Vetter (check the project in: <https://github.com/pure-data/pd-lib-builder>).